Asymptotics of randomly weighted sums without moment conditions of random weights: Introduction

-Based on Theorem \ref{thm101}, we discuss the asymptotics of randomly weighted sums of UTAI r.v.s.
-For the corresponding study, see Resnick and Willekens \cite{RW1991}, Tang and Tsitsiashvili \cite{TT2003}, Zhang et al. \cite{ZSW2009}, Yi et al. \cite{YCS2011}, Li \cite{L2013}, Tang and Yuan \cite{TY2014}, Yang et al. \cite{YCY2024}, and so on.
-As mentioned earlier, the existing results required that some moments of random weights are finite.
-Recall Theorem 2.3 of Li \cite{L2013}, in which we assume that r.v.s $X_{i}, i\geq 1$, are identically distributed for convenience. \\
+\qquad In this subsection, we study the asymptotics of randomly weighted sums of UTAI and QUTAI primary r.v.s, which is the main result of this paper and has important applications in risk theory, see Section 3.
+And further discussions on their conditions and conclusions are delayed to the Appendix in Section 4.
+For related works, we refer to Resnick and Willekens \cite{RW1991}, Tang and Tsitsiashvili \cite{TT20032}, Wang and Tang \cite{WT2006}, Zhang et al. \cite{ZSW2009}, Chen and Yuen \cite{CY2009}, Yi et al. \cite{YCS2011}, Hazra and Maulik \cite{HM2012}, Olvera-Cravioto \cite{OC2012}, Li \cite{L2013}, Tang and Yuan \cite{TY2014}, Cheng \cite{C2014}, Cheng and Cheng \cite{CC2018}, Li \cite{L2018}, Yang et al. \cite{YCY2024}, Wang et al. \cite{WMG2026}, and so on.
+As mentioned earlier, most existing results impose moment conditions on the random weights and dependence structures among the primary r.v.s.
+We now revisit Theorem 2.3 of Li \cite{L2013}.